Distance: 61 miles out and back

 At 8.2 miles you come to the first of two intersections where you have to pay attention.
 A prominent paved road enters on the R. It has a stop sign (which has painted on its back side “A-line” and B-line”), and there’s a large sign that mysteriously reads “A Line” in freehand just before it.
 Take that road.
 If you miss the turn, no worries—the “main” road will turn to dirt in 1/10 of a mile, and you’ll know to backtrack.
 As to what the new road is called, your guess is as good as mine.
 If you’re just out for a short day, turn around here and enjoy the roller coaster ride back to your car.

 Continuing on from the intersection, the rest of the ride is narrow, mostly up, and solitary.
 Or so it seemed to me.
 When I asked one of the 3 vehicles I met to stop and assure me I wasn’t lost, he said the area used to be grand “but everybody’s up here now.”
 I guess “everybody” was me.
 Climb gently through pretty woods to mile 15.3, where there’s a prominent intersection and you need to make a decision.
 There is only one, hardly noticeable sign.
 An unsigned dirt road goes off on your L at 7 pm.
 What appears to be the main road, unsigned, continues almost straight ahead at 11 pm—it’s Mill Road, Forest Service 94 (22N94), which we’ll discuss in Adding Miles.
 An unprepossessing road goes R at about 3 pm.
 A small post marks it as 22N27.
 That’s Forest Road 27, or Lumpkin Ridge Road.
 Take it and ride 15 miles to Little Grass Valley Reservoir and our turn-around point.
 The road continues to climb, get smaller, and become more isolated.
 This intersection is the second sensible turn-around point—go back now and you’ll have 4 miles of gentlemanly, 15-20mph downhill cruising, then 8 miles of whoop-de-doo.
 If you continue on, about a mile before the reservoir you will reconnect with FS 94 entering on your L, then descend to the water.
-You can circumnavigate the reservoir if you’d like.
+You can continue along the south edge of the lake if you’d like on Little Grass Valley Rd., the first half of which is rideable dirt, the second good pavement and nice riding.

 The ride back is a short climb to the summit, then a long, largely effortless descent to the stop sign, where begins the roller coaster.
 It’s a bucket-list ride, and I’ve put it in the Best of the Best list of descents, but it’s not really a descent—it’s a rollicking, absurdly diverting 8.5-mile series of turns and drops and little climbs.
 You’d wish you could do it two or three times.